Hiroshima: Media

 The Chūgoku Shimbun is the local newspaper serving Hiroshima.
-It publishes both morning paper and evening editions.
+It publishes both morning and evening editions.
 Television stations include Hiroshima Home Television, Hiroshima Telecasting, Shinhiroshima Telecasting, and the RCC Broadcasting.
 Radio stations include Hiroshima FM, Chugoku Communication Network, FM Fukuyama, FM Nanami, and Onomichi FM.
 Hiroshima is also served by NHK, Japan's public broadcaster, with television and radio broadcasting.

-The Maxwell Rayner TV Co. filmed a documentary released in 2012.
-The documentary contained general information about the city.

 Education

 University

 Hiroshima University was established in 1949, as part of a national restructuring of the education system.
 One national university was set up in each prefecture, including Hiroshima University, which combined eight existing institutions (Hiroshima University of Literature and Science, Hiroshima School of Secondary Education, Hiroshima School of Education, Hiroshima Women's School of Secondary Education, Hiroshima School of Education for Youth, Hiroshima Higher School, Hiroshima Higher Technical School, and Hiroshima Municipal Higher Technical School), with the Hiroshima Prefectural Medical College added in 1953.
-But in 1972 the relocation of Hiroshima University was decided from urban areas of Hiroshima City to wider campus in Higashihiroshima City.
-By 1995 almost all campuses were relocated to Higashihiroshima.
-But, School of Medicine, School of Dentistry, School of Pharmaceutical Sciences and Graduate School in these fields in Kasumi Campus and Law School and Center for Research on Regional Economic System in Higashi-Senda Campus are still in Hiroshima City.
+In 1972, Hiroshima University moved from Hiroshima City to a larger campus in Higashihiroshima City.
+By 1995, almost all campuses were relocated to Higashihiroshima.
+The schools of medicine, dentistry, pharmaceutical sciences, and the graduate schools in these fields on the Kasumi Campus and the law school and Center for Research on Regional Economic System on the Higashi-Senda Campus are still in Hiroshima City.

 Notable art institutions include the Elisabeth University of Music and Actor's School Hiroshima.